Marriage (card game): Dealing

 The player to the dealer's right gets the first card (the "offered" or "choice" card).
 The dealer deals a hand of twenty-one cards counter-clockwise to each player.
 The remaining cards (known as stock cards) are kept face down in a stack.
 The top stock card is removed and placed face up; the player on the dealer's right picks it up to start the game.

 Turns

 Players can pick up the top card from the deck or take the offered card.
 The chosen card is face-up, and the first card in the stock is face-down.
 After a player takes a card, they will have 22 cards.
 The player discards a card face-up, the offered card to the next player.
 Play moves to the right.
-If the player misses discarding the card or picking up and does only one, the player has to finish the game with less number of cards which is more difficult.
+If the player misses discarding the card or picking up and does only one, the player has to finish the game with fewer cards which is more difficult.

 If the player does not want the choice card, they place it on the discard pile (which increases as the number of stock cards decreases).
 When the stock pile is empty, the discard pile is shuffled and placed face-down to form a new stock pile.